domfarolino/blog/_posts/2018-08-15-Binary-Search-Useful-Variants.md

 A classic implementation binary search in C++ is as follows:
 <script src="https://gist.github.com/domfarolino/b9d372564fc1adc29ad9da79e9880144.js"></script>

-We set up our left and right bound index variables and, while they are not inverted, we keep zeroing in on the element we're trying to find.
+We set up our left and right bound index variables, and while they are not inverted, we keep zeroing in on the element we're trying to find.
 Note, for an input array with no elements, the `left` and `right` variables are inverted by default, and thus the `while` loop will not be entered.